lafvintech/LAFVIN_ESP32_DIY_Electronic_Piano/docs/source/QuickStartGuide.rst

     <iframe width="650" height="350" src="https://www.youtube.com/embed/Xr26TG5Za_g" title="LAFVIN DlY Electronic Piano" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+.. raw:: html

+   <div style="margin-top: 30px;"></div>

+The video contains the assembly steps of the electronic piano, the code burning method, the description of the web page control connection, and the function demonstration.
+By watching this video, you can use it quickly; For more detailed instructions, please continue to read the following graphic tutorial.

 ----

 **Wiring**